ubilabs/threejs-overlay-view/README.md

 If you want to add interactivity to any three.js content, you typically have to implement raycasting.
 We took care of that for you, and the ThreejsOverlayView provides a method `overlay.raycast()` for this.
-To make use of this, you first have to keep track of mouse movements in the map:
+To make use of this, you first have to keep track of mouse movements on the map:

 ```js
 import {Vector2} from 'three';